 In the West, green tea is nowhere near as popular as black tea.
-However, green tea is the most popular type of tea in Japan and in parts of China, and it is gaining popularity in the West due to its purported health benefits, which include high levels of antioxidants and vitamins.
+Green tea is the most popular type of tea in Japan and in parts of China, and it is gaining popularity in the West.

 What Does Green Tea Taste Like?

 Depending on where they were grown, how they were processed, when they were harvested, etc., good green teas can have a range of tastes.
 Common descriptors for good quality green tea include: sweet, bittersweet, nutty, vegetal, buttery, floral, swampy, fruity, and oceanic.
 Steamed green teas tend to taste bittersweet (especially in the aftertaste), while other green teas tend to taste sweet.

 How Do I Pick the Best Green Tea Type?